30 Bd. De L’UPRONA

 As you can tell, I much enjoyed my stay at Shammah Hotel and recommend it highly to anyone looking for good basic accommodation in Bujumbura.
 I was particularly impressed with the cleanliness of the hotel and found it very reasonably priced.

-If you will be visiting Bujumbura soon and are wondering where to stay (especially if you are not looking for luxury accommodation) then Shammah Hotel might be just what you are looking for.
+If you will be visiting Burundi soon and are wondering where in Bujumbura to stay (especially if you are not looking for luxury accommodation) then Shammah Hotel might be just what you are looking for.
 The Hotel’s contact information can be found at the top of this post.
 Please contact them to find out more.

-If you ever do visit Shammah Hotel, remember to let me know what you thought.
+If you ever do visit Shammah Hotel, remember to let me know what you think.

 I look forward to hearing what you have to say.